nadiamariduena/movie-watchlist-reacthooks-context-api/README.md

 <br>

-#### 18. With this we can grab our action, the action we created that adds the movie to the WATCHLIST
+#### 18. With this we can grab our action, the action we created that "adds the movie to the WATCHLIST"

 ```javascript
 const ResultCards = ({ movie }) => {